 S-Corps have some distinct advantages over other business types.
 Depending on the type of corporation you operate, you may find electing S-Corp status beneficial.
 You might want to consult with legal and tax professionals before making the election to ensure you choose what's best for your business.

 If you need help with forming an S-corporation or other business entity, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.